Understanding Effects

 [handle [ask-age]

-This is something exceptions fundamentally cannot do.
-An exception unwinds the stack and destroys the context.
-An effect handler pauses the computation, provides a value, and lets it keep running.
-That difference is everything.
+An exception cannot do this.
+It unwinds the stack and destroys the context it leaves behind.
+An effect handler does the opposite: it pauses the computation, supplies a value, and lets it run on.
+That single difference is everything.

 This is what makes effects testable.
-You replace real IO with a handler that provides canned responses.
-The code under test does not change at all.
+Swap real IO for a handler that returns canned responses, and the code under test does not change by a single character.

 The Unification